pierrebaque/pierrebaque.github.io/_posts/2018-01-04-ProposalActiveOpti.md

 ##### Presentation

-Many practical continuous minimization problems are not amenable to standard optimization methods because gradients can not be computed directly.
-Recent results obtained in our lab suggest that it is possible to train a Neural Network regressor as a proxy to the initial function.
-We then optimise the proxy function via Gradient-Descent.
+Many practical continuous minimization problems, such as aerodynamic optimization, are not amenable to gradient-based optimization methods because derivatives can not be computed directly.
+We recently showed that it is possible to train a Neural Network regressor as a proxy to the numerical simulator and optimise the proxy function via Gradient-Descent.
 However, in practice, each datapoint requires an expensive call to a numerical simulator.
-Therefore, we need to use active learning techniques or reinforcement learning-based strategies to optimally sample the initial dataset and use the simulator judiciously during the optimization phase.
+Therefore, we need to use active learning techniques or reinforcement learning-based strategies to optimally sample the initial dataset and re-use the simulator judiciously during the optimization phase.

 ##### Outcomes of the project
-An efficient active learning strategy to take the best advantage of a limited number of calls to the simulator before and during the optimization process would have a strong industrial impact.
+An efficient active learning strategy to take the best advantage of a limited number of calls to the simulator before and during the optimization process would have a strong theoretical and industrial impact.

 ##### Researched profile
 * Knowledge of Machine Learning and Optimisation Theory